 Standard Wall Construction

 Today's structural codes require builders to space wall studs uniformly to accommodate plywood and other 4-foot-by-8-foot sheeting materials.
 The most common stud spacing is 16 inches on center, which means the center of one stud is 16 inches from the center of the next stud.
-Stud spacing might be different, though, and in some cases, you can find studs on 24-inch centers or even 12-inch centers.
+Stud spacing might be different, though.
+In some cases, you can find studs on 24-inch centers or even 12-inch centers.

-Old cedar siding was top-nailed, and if you see a vertical line of nail heads through layers of old paint, you're in luck -- a wall stud lies beneath.
-Newer types of siding, unfortunately, are blind-nailed so each strip of siding overlaps the nails of the strip below.
+If your home has old cedar siding, you may be in luck.
+This type of siding was top-nailed.
+If you see a vertical line of nail heads through layers of old paint, you're in luck.
+A wall stud lies beneath.
+Newer types of siding are blind-nailed so each strip of siding overlaps the nails of the strip below.
+That means you won't see an obvious row of nails on the siding.
 You might be able to carefully pry the bottom edge of a strip of fiber-cement or other hard-type siding up just slightly with a nail bar and peer underneath to find a nail.
 For vinyl siding, use a vinyl siding removal tool to unsnap the seal between two pieces of siding, allowing you to see the nail heads.
 For solid cladding, such as stucco or brick, your best bet is to locate the studs inside the house and then transfer the measurements to the exterior wall.

 Locating Interior Studs